 Once you send an unencrypted email, though, you have no power over what happens to it after that.
 Even if you trust the recipient not to forward it to anyone else, it’s still pretty easy for a hacker to intercept.

-Think of an unencrypted email like having a conversation in a crowded place.
+Think of an unencrypted email as having a conversation in a crowded place.
 You’re only speaking to one person, but anyone in the vicinity could decide to eavesdrop on your conversation.

 Once you encrypt your email, though, it’s like you’ve taken your conversation behind soundproofed walls.